Henrique-Shiguemoto/Chill-in-One/README.md

 This is a 2D golf game prototype made with C and SDL2.
 Main purpose was to improve SDL2 knowledge.

+Songs made by me in Bosca Ceoil and sprites made by me in Piskel.

 # Technologies Used

 - C